mragpavank/Most-usefull-materials-/README.md

-# Most-usefull-materials-
+# Most-usefull-materials
-Most usefull materials  to be used only for learning purpose, not to be used for profit purpose .Credits to authors who had created.
+All the materials and resources shared here has to be used only for education and learning purposes only, any violations of the Copyright Act may lead to legal action.
+I would like to dedicate the credits to all the authors who have contributed to these resources.